shaundaley39/CarND-Advanced-Lane-Lines/README.md

 #### 5. Lane curvature and lateral position

-The lane line model in [lane_lines.py](lane_lines.py) also calculates the lane curvature, and the lateral displacement of the vehicle within its lane.
+The lane line model in [lane_lines.py](lane_lines.py) also calculates the lane curvature.
+This is implemented using the left lane line polynomial only, and uses the meters per pixel value established when the vehicle's birds' eye transform was calculated.

+The lateral displacement of the vehicle within its lane is also calculated here - it assumes the camera is mounted centrally on the front of the vehicle.

 #### 6. Visualizing the output